jangelini/geneticae/README.md

 The function `GGEPlot()` builds several GGE biplots views.
 The basic biplot is produced with the argument `type="Biplot"`.
-If the function is used with the argument `type = "Selected Environment"` and the name of one environment in `selectedE` a line that passes through the environment marker , i.e. OA93, and the biplot origin is added, and the most suitable cultivars for that particular environment can be identify looking at the proyection of them onto this axis.
-Thus, at OA93, the highest-yielding cultivar was *Zav*, and the lowest-yielding cultivar was *Luc*.
+If the function is used with the argument `type = "Selected Environment"` and the name of one environment is provided in `selectedE`, a line that passes through the environment marker (i.e. OA93), and the biplot origin is added.
+The most suitable cultivars for that particular environment can be identified looking at their projection onto this axis.
+Thus, at the environment OA93, the highest-yielding cultivar was *Zav*, and the lowest-yielding cultivar was *Luc*.
 The perpendicular line to the OA93 axis separates genotypes that yielded above and below the mean in this environment.

 ``` r
 library(geneticae)